capecodcid/capecodcid.github.io/_posts/2014-05-28-Happy_Sisyphus.md

 > **_One must imagine Sisyphus happy._**

-This is not how he is typically portrayed in art.
+This is not how he is typically portrayed in art, and not how we would typically think of him and his fate.

+> I want to bring in conversation with Mira - this is somthing I am doing for me

+So I repeat again:

+> **_The struggle itself towards the heights is enough to fill a man's heart.
+One must imagine Sisyphus happy._**

+![Sisyphus]({{ site.url }}/post_images/sisyphus.jpg)

 (Sketch by Matt Buck)

-![Sisyphus]({{ site.url }}/post_images/sisyphus.jpg)

 ### References